CVE-2026-23848: CWE-807: Reliance on Untrusted Inputs in a Security Decision in franklioxygen MyTube

 Description

 CVE-2026-23848 is a medium severity vulnerability in franklioxygen's MyTube versions prior to 1.
 7. 71.
-It allows unauthenticated attackers to bypass IP-based rate limiting by spoofing the X-Forwarded-For HTTP header.
-This enables attackers to send unlimited requests to protected API endpoints, potentially causing denial of service (DoS) or abuse of rate-limited functionality.
+It allows unauthenticated attackers to bypass IP-based rate limiting by spoofing the X-Forwarded-For header, enabling unlimited requests to API endpoints.
+This can lead to denial-of-service conditions and abuse of rate-limited functionality.
 The vulnerability arises from reliance on untrusted input for security decisions (CWE-807).
-No authentication or user interaction is required, and the vulnerability affects availability with limited confidentiality impact.
-The issue is patched in version 1.
-7. 71.
+No authentication or user interaction is required, and the vulnerability affects availability primarily, with limited confidentiality impact.
+A patch was released in version 1.
+7. 71 to address this issue.

 AI-Powered Analysis